Introduction

 You can ask Copilot anything, and while some inquiries produce sparse results, others are comprehensive.
 Copilot uses some of its technology from OpenAI, which Microsoft has a financial stake in.

 Depending on what you need, Copilot can find flights for an upcoming trip, recommend hotels and restaurants, create a resume and write an email, create a cool PowerPoint presentation or business report (and, unfortunately, dissertations and reports for school), as well as many other things to list.
+Copilot+ also provides relevant actions and image actions, allowing you to interact with content and images efficiently right from your workflow.

 The Internet should supply tonnes of videos to get you up and running; it won’t be long before helpful books on making the most of Copilot will appear.
 Needless to say, you’ll spend a lot of time playing Copilot.

-In addition to supercharging some of the most useful Windows applications, Copilot+ offers some benefits that really increase the usefulness of your laptop.
 Probably the most talked about is Windows Recall.
 When it’s released, it should allow you to find anything you’ve seen on your PC.

 You can use clues or scroll through the timeline to find what you are looking for.
 At least that was what Microsoft detailed before they “recalled” the app, and now it lists it as a feature that is coming soon due to security and privacy concerns.